 Performance: Great for medium – light days

 Their leakproof line is designed for periods and urinary incontinence (PS. if you do leak while you run/jump/laugh, I would recommend seeing a pelvic floor physiotherapist).
-The bikini underwear can hold up to 2 tampons-worth of fluid, which is roughly 10mL (or 2 tsp), although they have other styles (like thongs) that hold less.
+The bikini underwear can hold up to 2 tampons-worth of fluid, which is roughly 10mL (or 2 tsp), although they have other styles (like thongs and boy shorts).

 2 MONTH UPDATE: Still going strong!
 Like I’ve said, I’ve purchased other Knix underwear in the past and it still looks good as new.